 Education: MPH in Health Policy and Management from Columbia University’s Mailman School of Public Health; BA in Human Biology from Stanford University

-Recent projects include: Education Through Music, Memphis Public Library and Information Center, Greater Milwaukee Foundation
+Recent projects include: MIT CoLab, New American Leaders, Listen For Good, Education Through Music, Memphis Public Library and Information Center, Greater Milwaukee Foundation

 Personal interests include: Singing, reading, traveling, trying new foods, playing board games, and watching plays and musicals

 Naomi received a BA in Human Biology from Stanford University and an MPH in Health Policy and Management from Columbia University’s Mailman School of Public Health.

 Education: Pursuing degrees in Law & Society and Culture & Deviance Studies from CUNY John Jay College of Criminal Justice

 Recent projects include: New American Leaders, Heising-Simons Foundations, PolicyLink